openedx/tutor-contrib-aspects/README.rst

 when you update your deployment.
 To prevent your local changes from being overwritten, please create new assets and make your changes there instead.
 You can copy an existing asset by editing the asset in Superset and selecting "Save As" to save it to a new name.

-Define your own superset assets
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To programatically define custom superset assets there is a patch you can use with an inline plugin.
-The patch ``superset-extra-assets`` will allow you to define your own superset assets in a yaml file and have them automatically imported into superset when you run ``tutor [dev|local|k8s] init -l aspects``.

-An example of this patch is provided as reference:

-..  code-block:: yaml

-    name: custom-inline-plugin
-    version: 0.1.0
-    patches:
-    superset-extra-assets: |
-        - _file_name: my-dashboard.yaml
-          dashboard_title: "..."
-          ...
-        - _file_name: my-chart.yaml
-          slice_name: "..."
-          ...
-        - _file_name: my-database.yaml
-          database_name: "..."
-          ...
-        - _file_name: my-dataset.yaml
-          table_name: "..."
-          ...

-The patch is expected to be a list of assets with an extra attribute called ``file_name`` , which uniquely identifies the asset entry.
-This file does not need to exist anywhere; it will be created with the rest of the yaml in that stanza as part of the init process.
-Each asset is expected to be a valid yaml file with the attributes that superset expects for each asset type.
-See `assets.yaml`_ for examples of asset yaml declarations.

-The tutor command will generate a .yaml file with the content of an exported zip file.
-This is useful if you want to add a new asset to the default assets provided by Aspects.
-You can then edit the generated file and add it to the patch above.

-..  code-block:: sh

-    tutor aspects serialize file.zip

-Override superset default assets
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want to override the default assets provided by Aspects you can do so by using the patch defined above and make sure that the uuid of the asset you are overriding matches the one in the default assets.
-You can find the uuid of the default assets in the default `assets.yaml`_ file.

-.. _assets.yaml: tutoraspects/templates/aspects/apps/superset/pythonpath/assets.yaml

 Sharing Charts and Dashboards